 Type in the details and click create.

-Now once the client is created, go to home page again and click on the upload button.
+Now once the client is created, go to the home page again and click on the upload button.

 Choose a file to upload.
-I choose a text file and in the same row as your uploaded file there will be an option to share the file on cloud.
-Choose that option and fill in the name of client with which you want to share your file.
-I input the name of client as Hacking Articles.
+I choose a text file and in the same row as your uploaded file there will be an option to share the file on the cloud.
+Choose that option and fill in the name of the client with which you want to share your file.
+I input the name of the client as Hacking Articles.

 Now, on the client PC, install the ownCloud Desktop client software.